jarrett/cities-old/doc/model-rendering.md

 When a model renders, it delegates to its meta model, passing the model's absolute position.

+For now, each model and each direction has its own texture.
+That's inefficient, so in the future, we'll stitch the textures together.

 A model's vertices are labelled as follows:

                       TB (+x, -y, +z)